 There’s a reason rice and beans is such a popular dish: It’s inexpensive and easy.
 But it can also be boring.
 Not so with this flavorful take.

 Traditional Latin flavorings like sofrito, cumin, and chili powder are added to cooked rice.
 Toss in green chile peppers for heat and black beans for protein and you have a full meal in no time.

 27. Low-Carb Chili

 When you want chili and you want it now, pull this recipe out.
 Using your favorite store-bought salsa speeds things up, and there’s not even any dicing or chopping involved.
 Use ground lean beef or turkey, and top with your favorite fixings like sour cream, corn, avocado, or fresh-squeezed lime juice.

-Forget frozen pizza or delivery—this pie is ready even faster!
-Use a whole-wheat pita as the crust, and top with barbecue sauce, red onion, mozzarella, and precooked chicken (leftover or rotisserie from the store work well).
-Microwave until the cheese is perfectly melted, and go ahead—eat the whole thing!
+Forget frozen pizza or delivery: This pie is ready even faster!
+Use a whole-wheat pita as the crust, and top it with barbecue sauce, red onion, mozzarella, and precooked chicken — leftover or rotisserie from the store works well.

-Stir-fries are a natural when you want a healthy meal fast, plus they’re an easy way to pack in vegetables: This recipe includes onions, mushrooms, tomatoes, and 2 cups of spinach per serving — that alone provides about a third of the daily recommendation of vitamin A, plus loads of vitamin K and some potassium, nutrients that are important for healthy eyes, bones, and heart health.
+This recipe includes onions, mushrooms, tomatoes, and 2 cups of spinach per serving — that alone provides about a third of the daily recommendation of vitamin A, plus loads of vitamin K and some potassium, nutrients that are important for the health of your eyes, bones, and heart.